Chuck Walker (American football)

-Walker attended Duke University and was the Cardinals' twelfth-round selection in the 1963 NFL Draft.
+Walker played college football for the Duke Blue Devils and was the Cardinals' twelfth-round selection in the 1963 NFL draft.
 Walker earned Pro Bowl honors in 1966 and his best season came in 1967 when he led the Cardinals with 12 sacks.
 He led the NFL with five fumble recoveries in 1969.
 Walker has the seventh most sacks in Cardinals history with 50.5.

 Walker was traded to Atlanta in 1972 where he was a key defensive contributor during the Falcons' first winning season, in 1973.